 Yes, there will be a variety of classes.
-The am classes tend to be longer and more energetic while the late afternoon classes are more mellow and restorative.
+The morning classes tend to be longer and more energetic, while the late afternoon classes are more mellow and restorative.
 There is no expectation that you will attend every class.
 We offer a lot of yoga classes throughout the week.

 Do I need to be really good at yoga to come on the retreat?

-The retreat is open to all levels of students and practices will be tailored to those who are on the retreat.
-There will be a variety of types of classes (some Hatha, Vinyasa Flow, some Restorative, some classes will be be more energizing some will be more mellow).
-Some days the classes will be mini-workshop style or otherwise thematically based.
+The retreat is open to all levels of students, and practices will be tailored to those who are on the retreat.
+There will be a variety of types of classes (Hatha, Vinyasa Flow, and Restorative), and some classes will be be more energizing, while some will be more mellow.
+Some days, the classes will be mini-workshop style or otherwise thematically based.
 You do not need to participate in all of the classes.
 You will find your own rhythm and pace.

-I’m nervous about traveling alone in a country I have never been to, I have never traveled out of the states.
+I have never traveled out of the States, and I’m nervous about traveling alone in a country I have never been to

 Costa Rica is a great place to visit.
-The people are friendly, welcoming and accommodating.
-It is an easy country to enter and exit, you do need a current and valid passport.
-If you don’t have one get one right away.
+The people are friendly, welcoming, and accommodating.
+It is an easy country to enter and exit, but you do need a current and valid passport.
+If you don’t have one, get one right away.
 Info about passports can be found here.